Lost City Hike with Kids: Our 6-Day Trek in Colombia

 Our Guides

-To be honest, we got occasional judgmental glares from other hikers on the trail (likely from those who struggled to make it).
+To be honest, we got occasional judgmental glares from other hikers on the trail.
 These few negative people were more than offset by positive hikers with great attitudes.

 The kids got tons of high-fives along the way and plenty of people stopped to talk to them.
 The locals who live and work along the trail were exceptionally friendly, kind, supportive and encouraging.